Ammoglanis diaphanus

-Ammoglanis diaphanus is a species of pencil catfish is found in a stream tributary to Javaés River, in the Araguaia River basin in Brazil.
+Ammoglanis diaphanus is a species of freshwater ray-finned fish belonging to the family Trichomycteridae and the subfamily Sarcoglanidinae, the psammmophilic catfishes.
+This catfish was described from a type locality of a stream which is tributary to the Javaés River, in the Araguaia River basin in Brazil.
+This species is now known to be found in the Araguaia and Tocantins riversystems in the states of Goias, Matto Grosso and Tocantins.
 This species reaches a length of 1.9 cm.